THE LITTORAL IN MONTENEGRO

 The small church of the Holy Trinity lies uphill from the large one in the cemetery.
 The local tradition holds that was founded in 1050 but the first written evidence of its monastery’s existence comes from 1307.
 The small church was even tinier before it got the narthex with the belfry.
 The interior was painted in 1680 by painter Radul who was assisted by Dimitrije, the founder of the Dimitrijević-Rafailović school of painting which left a permanent mark on icon-painting in Montenegrin coast-land.
 The ceiling portrays holidays of the Orthodox Church while the walls stand out of the frescoes of the Holy Warriors, Christ between kings David and Solomon, and of St Sava with his father Simeon Nemanja.
 Adjoining the church is the building that once graves home to the first school in the region of the Paštrovići clan.

 Montenegro Hostel Team

 Petrovac is one of the loveliest places on the Montenegrin coast.
 It enjoys all the amenities of a holiday resort with plenty of places for wining and dining, but on the other hand, it remains of fairly moderate size.
 In Roman times local landowners built several villas here whose geometrically shaped mosaics can still be seen in two places in the town.
 In medieval times, the settlement withdrew up the slopes and existed under the name Lastva.
 With the agreement of Paštrović bankada in the 16th century Venetians built on the seafront a quarantine for the sick and a small fort (Castello), which protected the sailing ships along their strip of coast.
 Gradually next to the fort appeared the storehouses for wine and olive oil brought from the surrounding area to be sold overseas.
 The beginning of the 19th century saw the first houses erected and the new settlement adopted the name of Kastel Lastva after the fort it grew beside.
-The name was changing in 1918 in Petrovac in the memory of Serbian king Petar the “Liberator” when the town became a part of Yugoslavia.
+The name was changed in 1918 in Petrovac in memory of Serbian king Petar the “Liberator” when the town became a part of Yugoslavia.